victorgcramos/decredbr/proposal-v1.md

 The main role of the supervisor is to provide transparency for the budget spent on the proposal.

-A symbolic rate of $80/week is enough to cover the time spent on the described roles.
+A rate of $80/week is enough to cover the time spent on the described roles.

 A supervisor is not an active contributor of the social media, but it helps